Maxim-Lanskoy/FreqtradeInfinityPM2/README.md

 ## **Uninstallation** 🗑️

-   To uninstall specific for this repo dependencies, like Node.js, npm, and PM2, run the `uninstall.sh` script:
+   To uninstall specific dependencies related to this repo, like Node.js, npm, and PM2, run the `uninstall.sh` script:
    ```bash
    ./loader/uninstall.sh
    ```